Skip to main content

 No, smartphones and tablets are not able to run the software needed at this time.

 Yes.
-Some departments use software that only runs on Windows so you may need to purchase and/or install additional software (e.g. “virtualization software”, such as VMware Fusion (free for UW students), BootCamp (free and included with all Macs), or Parallels ($80 one time fee for students) that enable you to run Windows software on your Mac.
+Some departments use software that only runs on Windows so you may need to purchase and/or install additional software (e.g. “virtualization software”, such as the Omnissa Horizon client (free for UW students), so you may access the Colleges COE-VDI cluster, or Parallels (a one-time $80 fee for students) which allows you to run Windows software on your Mac.

 No. Chromebooks do not have the ability to run the software needed.